Quilt Photos

 A little butterfly quilt that I made for the Etsy shop but haven't put it up yet.
 It was a just-for-fun project.

+Nimble and Quick.
 I wanted to make a bargello quilt but got tired of it really fast, so I did the next best thing--made a baby quilt.
-This one is called "Nimble and Quick" because it had me thinking of the "Jack be Nimble" nursery rhyme.
+It's called "Nimble and Quick" because it had me thinking of the "Jack be Nimble" nursery rhyme.
 The rhyme is quilted into the border of the quilt.
+Part of a nursery rhymes series.

 Quilted for a lady in Shreveport